Salem Witch Jail in Salem, Massachusetts

 Abner C Goodell House, Witch Jail, Salem, Mass, photographed by Frank Cousins

-In 1857, a historian and member of the Massachusetts Historical Society and Vice-President of the Essex Institute, Abner Cheney Goodell Jr, rented the old jail building and later bought it in 1863 and remodeled it into a home.
+In 1857, a historian and member of the Massachusetts Historical Society and vice-president of the Essex Institute, Abner Cheney Goodell Jr., rented the old jail building and later bought it in 1863.
+Goodell gave numerous interviews with the press about the building and its history.

-In 1934, Alfred’s wife discovered a collection of old papers from the jail in an old sealed closet.
-Some of these papers dated back to the times of the Salem Witch Trials and included bills for the prisoner’s room and board, which the prisoners were required to pay themselves.
+Alfred’s wife also discovered a collection of old papers from the jail in an old sealed closet that dated back to the times of the Salem Witch Trials and included bills for the prisoner’s room and board, which the prisoners were required to pay themselves, as well as letters from some of the accused witches, including a letter from Margaret Jacobs to her father, George Jacobs, describing the “savagery” of her imprisonment.

-In 1935, Alfred and his wife began offering tours of the home and the old dungeon underneath, calling it the Old Witch Jail and Dungeon.
+In 1935, Alfred and his wife began offering tours of the home and the old dungeon underneath, calling it the Old Witch Jail and Dungeon, and hired John Beresford Hatch to manage the business.

 In 1956, the New England Telephone Company demolished the building and constructed their new headquarters, a large brick building, in its place.
 A plaque dedicated to the old jail can be found on the front of the building.